Brazil - Country Commercial Guide

 Visa requirements

-U.S. citizens traveling to Brazil for tourism or business purposes are exempt from visas by the government of Brazil.
+U.S. citizens traveling to Brazil for tourism or business purposes are currently exempt from visas by the government of Brazil.
+However, as of this writing, beginning January 10, 2024, U.S. citizens traveling to Brazil for tourism or business purposes will need a visa.
 For current entry and customs requirements for Brazil, travelers may contact the Brazilian Embassy.
 Travelers can also find out more about Brazilian consulates in the United States.

 If you are entering the country with a U.S. diplomatic or official passport you must apply for a Brazilian visa before entering Brazil.
-Your parent agency should have a designated person to help facilitate this process.
-U.S. citizens do not need a visa if they are traveling to Brazil for tourism, business, transit, artistic or sport activities, with no intention of establishing residence.
-For other types of travel, U.S. citizens may need to apply for a Brazilian visa.
+Your agency should have a designated point of contact to help facilitate this process.

-Questions related to visa requirements should be directed to the nearest Brazilian Consulate or Embassy outside of Brazil, or in Brazil, the consular division of the Brazilian Foreign Ministry.
+Outside Brazil, questions related to visa requirements should be directed to the nearest Brazilian Consulate or Embassy.
+Inside Brazil the consular division of the Brazilian Foreign Ministry is best suited to answer questions.

-U.S. companies that require travel of foreign businesspersons to the United States should be advised that visa adjudications take place at the U.S. Embassy or Consulate in the country where applicants live.
+U.S. companies that require travel of foreign businesspersons to the United States should be advised that visa adjudications take place at the U.S. Embassy or Consulate in the country where the applicant is located.
 Visa applicants should visit the U.S. Department of State Visa website or the U.S. Embassy in Brazil to review the process and should apply for a visa well before planned travel.

 Currency

-The Brazilian currency is the Real.
-Most shops only accept the Real.
+The Brazilian currency is the real.
+Most stores only accept the real, unless a credit card is used.
 Foreign currencies can be exchanged or obtained at banks or approved foreign exchange shops.

-Most international credit cards such as Mastercard and Visa are widely accepted in many large cities, and at smaller tourist spots.
-American Express may not be so widely accepted.
+Most international credit cards such as Mastercard and Visa are widely accepted in cities, and at smaller tourist spots.
+American Express is not as widely accepted.
 It is best to advise your bank of any upcoming travel to Brazil and to carry some local currency in case of emergency.

 ATMs are extremely common in Brazil, even in small cities.
-It might be hard, though, to find an ATM that accepts U.S. bank cards.
-Most bank agencies in Brazil have ATMs, some inside and some outside.
+However, it can be difficult to find an ATM that accepts U.S. bank cards.
+Most bank branches in Brazil have ATMs, some inside and some outside.
 It is recommended to use indoor ATMs and to avoid using ATMs in the evening due to potential crime.
-It is also advisable to monitor bank and credit card statements since PINs may be stolen at ATMs
+It is also advisable to monitor bank and credit card statements since PINs may be stolen at ATMs.

-An alternative to credit cards and traveler’s checks is to use prepaid travel cards, which are accepted as debit cards and can be used at ATMs for withdrawals.
-Note: Some small stores and markets in some smaller cities may not accept card payments, so it is important to carry some cash.
+An alternative to credit cards is to use prepaid travel cards, which are accepted as debit cards and can be used at ATMs for withdrawals.
+While credit cards are widely used in Brazil, it is recommended to have some Brazilian reals with you in case your card is not accepted.

 Telecommunications/Electronics

 Within metropolitan areas, the telecommunications system is robust and reliable.
 The major cell phone service providers in Brazil are Vivo (Telefónica from Spain), TIM (Telecom Italia from Italy), Claro (América Móvil from Mexico), and Oi (Brazil).
-Cell phone penetration in Brazil is about 111 percent, meaning there are more cell phones than there are people in the country.
+Cell phone penetration in Brazil is greater than 100%, meaning there are more cell phones than there are people in the country.
 Wi-Fi can be easily accessed in most hotels and restaurants in major metropolitan areas.
 85 percent of households in Brazil have access to internet.

 In Brazil, the type N socket and plug are standard, along with the type C plug but not socket.
-Most of the Brazilian states use110-vo ltelectricity, but some other states– mainly in the Northeast – use 220volts.
-However, there is no standard voltage and within some states it may differ.
+Most of the Brazilian states use 110-volt electricity, but some states – mainly in the Northeast – use 220 volts.
+However, there is no standard voltage and even within states it may differ.
 Consult the electrical current information for Brazil before traveling.
 You will need an adapter to charge U.S. made electronic products.

 Transportation

 Brazil has numerous international and domestic airports.
 American Airlines, Azul, Delta, Gol, Latam and United Airlines offer direct flights between Brazil and the United States.
-During most of the COVID pandemic, flights were greatly reduced, and not all flights have returned.
-The country’s taxi services run very well, although U.S. citizens are recommended, for safety reasons, to meet one at a taxi stand, to call a radio-dispatched taxi, or to request a ride on an app instead of hailing a taxi on the street.
+The country’s taxi services run very well, although U.S. citizens are recommended, for safety reasons, to use a taxi stand, to call a radio-dispatched taxi, or to request a ride on an app instead of hailing a taxi on the street.
 Uber is widely used in Brazil and relatively easy to access in urban areas.
-Public transportation, such as buses and subways, are also available in metro areas but caution is advised.
+Public transportation, such as buses and subways, is also available in metropolitan areas.
+When using public transportation, it is important to be aware of your surroundings to avoid petty theft.

 There are several mobile apps available to hire taxis and personal drivers for transportation inside metropolitan areas, using credit cards (including international), cash or PayPal as methods of payment.